samuel-vitorino/lm.rs/README.md

 ## Instructions

-You can download the prepared gemma2-2b int8 quantized model and tokenizer model files in the lmrs format from [huggingface](https://huggingface.co/samuel-vitorino/gemma2-2b-it-q8_0-LMRS).
+You can download the prepared [gemma2-2b-it-q8_0](https://huggingface.co/samuel-vitorino/gemma2-2b-it-q8_0-LMRS)/[gemma2-9b-it-q8_0](https://huggingface.co/samuel-vitorino/gemma2-9b-it-q8_0-LMRS) quantized model and tokenizer model files in the lmrs format from huggingface.
 If you'd prefer to convert the model published by Google on [huggingface](https://huggingface.co/google/gemma-2-2b-it) yourself, please refer to the following section.
 Otherwise, you can skip ahead to the build section.

 ### Model Conversion